mlamo/momenta/README.md

 * fixed equatorial coordinates
 Generally, these are represented by a prior $\pi(\Omega_{\rm src})$ (that is trivial for the second case).

-## Likielihood for one given sample
+## Likelihood for one given sample

 The likelihood may be defined for two different cases:
 * if we want to perform a simple cut&count search (cc), the likelihood will simply be a Poisson term